Here are the answers to some of the most commonly asked questions about being pregnant during the COVID-19 pandemic.

 How do I ensure a safe environment for my child at home and in public?

-Practise strict personal hygiene, wear a mask and maintain social distancing.
+Practise strict personal hygiene, wear a mask and maintain social distancing while the COVID-19 pandemic is ongoing.
 Ensure that all objects and surfaces that your child comes into contact with are meticulously kept clean, and washed thoroughly with soap and water.

 Article contributed by Dr John Yam, obstetrician and gynaecologist at Gleneagles Hospital